kubeflow/community/proposals/867-kubeflow-documentation-ai/README.md

 ### Non-Goals

 - Replace current documentation: This system complements existing documentation rather than replacing it.
-- Implement a general-purpose chatbot: We intend to focus on Kubeflow-specific queries and related technologies.
+- Implement a general-purpose chatbot: We intend to focus on Kubeflow-specific queries.
 - Operational debugging: We won't provide real-time debugging of user deployments.
 - Training new LLMs: We will use existing pre-trained models.
 - Multi-language support: Initial implementation will be English-only.